-The VSI minirhizotron camera systems are composed of modular units and specific features can be combined to highly customized devices -fitting both scientific needs and funding situation.
-Our minirhizotron cameras are available either as fixed- or variable-diameter systems for MR tubes of 5-10 cm inner diameter – allowing for continued use of available tubes and to easily upgrade older imaging systems.
-The imaging process can be completely automatized including tube recognition and imaging of pre-set or previously imaged locations, but systems with manual indexing ("Smucker handle") are also available.
-In any case, precision in terms of imaging quality and repeatability of imaging locations and ease-of-use is key.
-All imaging systems allow to capture Full HD images of selected areas (360°), easily allowing to adapt the size of the monitored MR-T surface to research needs and resources for image analyses.
-The minor image distortion of original images, caused by the curved tube surface, can be (automatically) corrected by the included software.
-Image size (standard: 20 x 20 mm) can be adjusted, allowing to align root length observations from MR-Ts e.g. to biomass sampling depth (e.g. 0-10 cm, 10-20 cm, ...) without resizing images.
-Imaging a depth gradient at a time, on predefined sides of the MR-T, is recommended when using angled MR-Ts - allowing for more accurate soil depth determination then in other systems own the market.
-The minirhizotron imaging systems are either programmed and operated by a handheld or a laptop; both wireless (approx. 10 m radius for remote-control-release) and cable-bound options are available.
-Devices are powered by Li-ion batteries (>10 h operation time @ 10-30°C) or power line (110-230V).
-Image naming follows the ICAP-scheme (ExpName_T001_L001_Date_Time_001_Op.jpg) to be compatible with analyses software world-wide (see below).
-In addition, a section number can be given instead of the operator name to distinguish multiple "imaging transects" (depth in vertical MR-Ts, angle in horizontal MR-Ts) within the same MR tube.
+The imaging process can be (semi-)automatised including tube recognition (AC-19) in rhizotron facilities, and fully automatic, continuous imaging of pre-set locations under field conditions (AC-21).
+Classical positioning systems with manual indexing ("Smucker handle") but advanced rotational positioning are available (MS-190).
+In any case, precision in terms of imaging quality and repeatability of imaging locations is key.
+All imaging systems allow capturing Full HD / UHD images of selected areas (at the tube surface), easily allowing to adapt the monitored minirhizotron tube surface to research needs.
+Image size allows to align root length observations from MR-Ts e.g. to biomass sampling depth (e.g. 0-10 cm, 10-20 cm, ...) without recutting images.
+Imaging a depth gradient at a time, on predefined sides of the MR-T, is recommended when using angled MR-Ts - allowing for more accurate soil depth determination than other root imager systems on the market.
+The VSI minirhizotron imaging systems are either programmed and operated by a tablet or a laptop (Windows OS, dedicated Bartz ICAP or MR Editor software).
+Devices are powered by internal batteries (MS-190, AC-19), external 24 V batteries (AC-21) and/or power line (110-230V; MS-190, AC-21).
+Image naming follows the ICAP-scheme to be compatible with image analyses software world-wide (see below).